apiaryio/dredd/README.md

 ## Canonical transaction paths

-Canonical transcation path is added to each compiled HTTP transciton as its identifier.
+Canonical transcation path is added to each compiled HTTP transaction as its identifier.

 Format of the transaction path is  a concatenation/serialization of the `origin` object:

 - Colon `:` character as a delimiter
 - Examples are identified by string "Example " + its index in array starting from 1 (not 0)
-- Colon character in API Name, Resource Name, Resource Group Name, Action Name or Example Name is escaed with backslash character `\`
+- Colon character in API Name, Resource Name, Resource Group Name, Action Name or Example Name is escaped with backslash character `\`
 - No other characters than colon `:` are escaped

 # Examples